ChrisHoyer/pyAltiumLib/docs/source/fileformat/BasicTypes_SchLib.rst

 .. _SchLineStyle:
 Schematic Line Style
 ****************************
- Defining the line style of schematic elements
+ Defining the line style of schematic elements.
+This parameter is given by a :ref:`ParameterCollection` using the key :code:`linestyle` or :code:`linestyleext`.

-- 0: Solid
+- 0: Solid (default)
 - 1: Dashed
 - 2: Dotted
-- 3: Large
+- 3: Dash Dotted

 .. _SchLineShape:
 Schematic Line Shape
 ****************************
- Defining the line shape of schematic elements
+ Defining the line shape of schematic elements.
+This parameter is given by a :ref:`ParameterCollection` using the key :code:`endlineshape` or :code:`startlineshape`.

-- 0: None
+- 0: None (default)
 - 1: Arrow
 - 2: Solid Arrow
 - 3: Tail